RickWeber/100-days-of-code/r1-log.md

 I keep throwing myself at this and I keep coming up short.
 I'll have to pick at it later with the python documentation at hand.

+### R1D20 - 2020-08-31

+Did I miss the whole weekend?
+I'm going to have to figure out a schedule that works this semester.

+Alright, last time I was able to create an instance of the model in the REPL but was having problems stepping the model forward.
+Let me start by writing some convenience functions.

+caught a bug in the produce() method.
+Uncaught it would have meant more and more production over time.
+But for some reason it's not importing properly...
+I'll have to check this later.

+### R1D21 - 2020-09-01

+I'm going to split up the model.py file.
+I'm looking at the mesa example for the wolf sheep model and they do it that way.
+I think that'll make it easier to organize.

+Okay, I'm rebuilding the BarterAgent class and tearing things up.

+I'm going to leave it in a bit of a mess while I get ready for class.
+I'll have to read through it and explain everything that's there later on.

+### R1D22 - 2020-09-02

+Current status:

+I've got two scripts I'm working on (and I really should put some of the other stuff, like helper functions, into another script... but I'm not going to do that yet): agents.py and model.py.

+Model sets up the market class and some of the helper functions.
+Agents sets up the BarterAgent class

+The market holds on to a list of all possible two good trades (e.g. fish for coconuts, beer for pizza, pizza for beer, etc.).
+Agents learn which trades work well for them (e.g. no point in buying fish if you have comparative advantage in fish).
+In evaluating any given trade, agents know what the maximum price per unit is based on their ppf.

+Went through most of the code.

+To check on next:
+* around line 89 of agents.py and updating agents' plans.

+### R1D23 - 2020-09-03

+Okay, the thing to worry about right now is updating plans.
+But let me start by learning a bit more about pandas.

+Okay, I like the look of pandas.
+I should use it to hold onto the trades variable that's local to the trade() method.

+I also need to flip the direction of trades when updating the partner's history.
+I've got histories stored at agent and market levels in pandas dataframes.
+I like that.
+It will make it easier to limit memory and also to calculate things from the memory.
+I should build explicit methods for having agents access the market's history, maybe let them sample from the history to form imperfect expectations about prices.
+But not today.
+Today I just want to make sure I'm updating histories correctly.
+Then I've got to make sure the model runs.